 Week 11

-This week, our team made initial progress in the final penetration testing project by successfully uncovering the real IP address of the target server, server1.pentest.id
+This week, our team made initial progress in the final penetration testing project by successfully uncovering the real IP address of the target server, server1.pentest.id, which was originally hidden behind Cloudflare.

 Real IP Discovery